A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Governance and Community Engagement Approaches in Open LLM Projects (RQ3)

-The SpeakLeash Foundation operates in a similar way in empowering their community, including over 3,500 passive and 100 active Discord members.
-While project founders make critical decisions about training their Bielik models, the community operates in a decentralized manner for other initiatives, such as educational adaptations.
-Their community created tools for data collection, quality assessment workflows, and human preference gathering applications, while contributing over 60,000 responses to toxicity assessment surveys.
+The SpeakLeash Foundation operates in a similar way to empower its community, including over 3,500 passive and 100 active Discord members.
+While project founders make critical decisions about training their Bielik models, the community operates in a decentralised manner for other initiatives, such as educational adaptations.
+Their community created tools for data collection, quality assessment workflows, and applications for gathering human preferences, while contributing over 60,000 responses to toxicity assessment surveys.

 Another example of a non-profit-sponsored grassroots project is that of Aya.
-Cohere for AI, the non-profit arm of the startup Cohere, positions themselves as \textit{``initiators''} while empowering community contributors to shape the direction of projects.
+Cohere for AI, the non-profit arm of the startup Cohere, positions itself as \textit{``initiators''} while empowering community contributors to shape project direction.
 Their Aya project involved 3,000+ contributors, with I5 explaining that contributors from under-resourced languages showed particular passion: \textit{``For many low resource languages, it is easier to collect data for because the people who speak those languages, they know it is low resource... they've experienced it not being included in any language model.
 So, they are really passionate to contribute.''} Contributors could determine their involvement level and leadership roles, with the Cohere for AI team providing structure, pacing, and deadlines while maintaining that projects are \textit{``clearly built by the community for the community.''}